oracle-livelabs/security/data-safe/sqlfw/sqlfw.md

     ```

-18. On the worksheet, run the following SQL statement:
+18. On the worksheet, enter the following, and then click the **Run Statement** button:

     ```text
     <copy>SELECT LOCATION_ID, STREET_ADDRESS, CITY FROM HCM1.LOCATIONS ORDER BY LOCATION_ID;
     </copy>
     ```

-19. On the worksheet, run the following SQL statement:
+19. On the worksheet, enter the following, and then click the **Run Statement** button:

     ```text
     <copy>SELECT LOCATION_ID, CITY FROM HCM1.LOCATIONS WHERE LOCATION_ID='1000';
     </copy>
     ```

-## Task 3: Deploy the SQL Firewall policy for APP_USER

-1. Return to the **Autonomous Database | Oracle Cloud Infrastructure** tab.
+20. Return to the **Autonomous Database | Oracle Cloud Infrastructure** tab.

-2. From the navigation menu, select **Oracle Database**, and then **SQL Firewall** under **Data Safe - Database Security**.
+21. From the navigation menu, select **Oracle Database**, and then **SQL Firewall** under **Data Safe - Database Security**.

-3. Click the name of your target database.
+22. Click the name of your target database.

-4. Click the SQL collection for `APP_USER`.
+23. Click the SQL collection for `APP_USER`.

-5. To stop the SQL workload capture of allowed SQL statements, click **Stop**, and wait for the status to change to **COMPLETED**.
+24. To stop the SQL workload capture of allowed SQL statements, click **Stop**, and wait for the status to change to **COMPLETED**.

+    The SQL collection is created for `APP_USER`.

+## Task 4: Deploy the SQL Firewall policy for APP_USER

-6. Click **Generate firewall policy**.
+1. On the **SQL collection details** page, click **Generate firewall policy**.

     A firewall policy is created, but not yet enabled (deployed).
 Notice the status of the policy is set to **Disabled**.

-7. Scroll down and review the collection of SQL statements on the allow-list.
+2. Scroll down and review the collection of SQL statements on the allow-list.

     Note: Database Actions adds additional SQL statements to the allow-list automatically.
 The SQL statements that you just collected also have additional code inserted, which you can ignore.

-8. To deploy the SQL Firewall policy for the `APP_USER` user, click **Deploy and enforce**.
+3. To deploy the SQL Firewall policy for the `APP_USER` user, click **Deploy and enforce**.

     The **Deploy SQL Firewall policy** dialog box is displayed.

-9. Select the following options:
+4. Select the following options:

     - Enforcement scope: **SQL statements only**
     - Action on violations: **Block and log violations**